-In our virtual core provisioning architecture edge router selects an explicit route and signals the path through the network, as in a traditional application of MPLS.
+In our virtual core provisioning architecture, an edge router selects an explicit route and signals the path through the network, as in a traditional application of MPLS.
 Router interfaces along these routes are pre-configured to serve certain amount of quantitative VPN traffic.
-A new VPN connection is subjected to admission control at the edge as well as at the hops that the connection will traverse.
-An acceptance triggers actual configuration of edge device, but only resource state updates of core routers interfaces in the Bandwidth Broker database, and hence the naming 'virtual core provisioning'.
+A new VPN connection is subject to admission control at the edge as well as at the hops that the connection will traverse.
+An acceptance triggers actual configuration of edge device, but only resource state updates of core routers interfaces in the Bandwidth Broker database.
+Other works that propose guaranteed services without per flow provisioning at core are: [25], [24], [7], [27].
+However, all of them consider shortlived flows while VPN connections in our case are usually rate-controlled long-lived flows that are often provisioned for larger time-scale.

-The centralized BB in it's role as a global network manager maintains information about all the established real-time VPN tunnel and the network topology, and can thus select an appropriate route for each real-time connection request.
-If a pinned path or pre-selected alternate routes fail to reserve requested resources for a VPN connection, QoS routing can be then efficiently used.
-Since the objective of any routing algorithm is to find a qualified path with minimal operational overheads centralized BB based QoS routing might be very effective.
+The centralized BB in its role as a global network manager maintains information about all the established real-time VPN tunnels and the network topology, and can thus select an appropriate route for each real-time connection request.
+If a pinned path or pre-selected alternate routes fail to reserve requested resources for a VPN connection, QoS routing can then be used efficiently.
+Since the objective of any routing algorithm is to find a qualified path with minimal operational overheads, a centralized BB based QoS routing might be very effective.
 This is an issue we have not addressed and can be a future research topic.